CODAIT/presentations/workshops/2019-10-29_ODSC-WEST/max-fashion-mnist-wrapping-solution/README.md

    _NOTE_: Model files are always downloaded to `assets` folder inside docker.

 3. In `core/model.py`, fill in the `MODEL_META_DATA`

+    This metadata is used to characterize the model itself.

    - `id` of the model: this can be anything, e.g. `Image Classification`
    - `name` of the model: e.g. `MAX-Fashion-MNIST`